TOAST-DOCS/VPN-Gateway/zh/console-guide.md

 <a id="7"></a>
 ## Delete a VPN Connection

+### Common
 * You can delete the selected VPN connection.

+### v1
 * If there are VPN connections pending for deletion or creation, the tasks must be completed before any other VPN connections can be deleted.

+### v2
+* If there are VPN connections pending for deletion or creation, you can complete the task or delete another VPN connection after the deletion.